ethanthoma/personal-website/posts/webdev_zero_to_chaos.md

 Turso doesn't have an Ocaml SDK.

 In fact, there isn't even an SDK for SQLite.
-But, there is a Go SDK...which you compile to C...which Ocaml can read...
+But, there is a Go SDK...which you can compile to C...which Ocaml can read...

-And so my taks is now to
+And so now my tasks are to
 - get Dune to compile my Go code to C
 - get Dune to link my C code
 - call the linked C code from Ocaml